Is Belarus laying a trap with grain transit offer?

 However, Ambrazevich also “reiterated” his government’s request to be able to export its own fertiliser products through Lithuania’s ports, which are currently under sanctions.

 On February 1, Lithuania terminated its transport agreement between the state-owned railway company Lithuanian Railways and Belarusian potash giant Belaruskali citing national security reasons.
-Since then, further sanctions and the war in Ukraine has hindered Belarus from getting its potash out to international markets throughout the year.
+Since then, further sanctions and the war in Ukraine have hindered Belarus from getting its potash out to international markets throughout the year.
 Potash fertilisers constitute 10% of the country’s exports and is a vital foreign currency earner for the regime.

-Pressed by the rapidly increasing sanctions, Lukashenko in early June suggested that Ukraine may transport its grain to the Lithuanian port of Klaipeda through Belarus in exchange for the lifting of some western sanctions.
+Pressed by the rapidly increasing sanctions, Lukashenko in early June suggested that Ukraine might transport its grain to the Lithuanian port of Klaipeda through Belarus in exchange for the lifting of some Western sanctions.
 The idea was strongly rejected both by Ukrainian President Zelenskiy, German Chancellor Scholz and Lithuanian President Nausèda.

 Ambrazevich's suggestion from Belarus comes at an interesting time.
-Lukashenko is claiming that the West is backing down on sanctions; in general, Belarusian officials claim that the Belarusian economy is not suffering from Western sanctions; Lukashenko and his officials have repeatedly claimed that their transport cooperation with Russian ports are going well.
+Lukashenko is claiming that the West is backing down on sanctions; in general, Belarusian officials claim that their country's economy is not suffering from Western sanctions; Lukashenko and his officials have repeatedly claimed that their transport cooperation with Russian ports are going well.

-Yet, Ambrazevich was sent to relay the largest political concession proposed by the Lukashenko regime since 2020.
+Yet Ambrazevich was sent to relay the largest political concession proposed by the Lukashenko regime since 2020.

 After the protests against Lukashenko began in 2020, the West began imposing sanctions packages on the Lukashenko regime and actively supported the country’s political opposition, independent media and Polish minority against political repressions.